A Groupwise Approach for Inferring Heterogeneous Treatment Effects in Causal Inference: Supplementary Material

 This document contains supplementary materials for ``A Groupwise Approach for Inferring Heterogeneous Treatment Effects in Causal Inference.''
-Section \ref{sup-section:1} presents two useful lemmas which are used in the proofs.
-Section \ref{sup-section:2} proves the theorems and lemmas stated in the paper.
-Section \ref{sup-section:text-1} discusses how to do honest inference in regression after variable transformation using SSLS as discussed in Section \ref{sec:SSLS}.
-Section \ref{sup-section:text-2} presents practical implementation details of SSLS mentioned in Section \ref{sec:knownM}.
-Section \ref{sup-section:text-3} considers additional hypothesis testing for the comparison between groups proposed in Section \ref{sec:simult}.
-Section \ref{sup-section:3} includes the additional simulation results of Section \ref{sec:simulation-1}.
-Section \ref{sup-section:4} contains the additional diagnostic plots of Section \ref{sec:data}.
+Section \ref{sup-detail:main} discusses the details about the results of the main paper.
+Section \ref{sup-section:1} presents useful lemmas used in the proofs.
+Section \ref{sup-section:3} contains the proofs of the lemmas in Section \ref{sup-section:1}.
+Lastly, Section \ref{sup-sec:main-thms} contains the proof of the theorems in the main paper.